rotationalio/rotational.io/content/en/blog/2024-03-11-javascript-libraries-to-use-for-machine-learning.md

 ### [winkJS](https://github.com/winkjs)

 Though more of a collection of libraries, I could not leave out winkJS.
-This compilation of open source libraries makes it possible to easily work with Natural Language Processing (NLP), machine learning, and statistical analysis in JavaScript either in the browser on Node.js.
+This compilation of open source libraries makes it possible to easily work with Natural Language Processing (NLP), machine learning, and statistical analysis in JavaScript either in the browser or Node.js.

 The most popular library, [winkNLP](https://winkjs.org/wink-nlp/)
 > has a comprehensive natural language processing (NLP) pipeline covering tokenization, sentence boundary detection (sbd), negation handling, sentiment analysis, part-of-speech (pos) tagging, named entity recognition (ner), custom entities recognition (cer).